Language

 Add Monthly Contributions to see how regular investing dramatically accelerates growth through compounding

-Change Compounding Frequency to Daily to see maximum compound effect vs Annually
+Change Compounding Frequency to Daily to see the maximum compound effect versus Annually

 Enter an Inflation Rate (typically 2-3%) to see the real purchasing power of your future investment

-Use the Year-by-Year Breakdown table to see how interest earned grows each year as your balance compounds
+Use the Year-by-Year Breakdown table to watch interest earned grow each year as your balance compounds

-All calculations are performed locally in your browser — no data is sent to any server
+All calculations run locally in your browser — no data is sent to any server

 Want to learn more?
 Read documentation →